• Home

 Years of the petrodollar’s weakening grasp

-The petrodollar’s weakness has been quietly exposed for even years prior to Saudi Arabia’s currency swap with China.
+The petrodollar’s weakness has been quietly exposed even in years prior to Saudi Arabia’s currency swap with China.
 The U.S. was among a handful of countries that imposed sanctions on Russia in the early 2010s following its annexation of Crimea.
 As a result, Russia began de-dollarizing its economy, agreeing with China to a currency swap worth 150 billion yuan, or about $25 billion.
 Though Iran has been selling oil to China for decades, their relationship strengthened after the U.S. reimposed sanctions in 2018 and 2019.
 China’s oil purchases now account for 90% of Iran’s exported oil.

 “With the current war, there’s been renewed attention to the fact that Iran has, for years now, been selling much of its oil in the yuan because it doesn’t want to be tied to the United States or assisting it, and it’s trying to avoid U.S. sanctions,” David Wight, a historian at the University of North Carolina at Greensboro, told Fortune.
 “It’s trying to find purchasers, and that’s primarily China.”